 Set aside a few hours at work for a big clear-out.
 Toss loads of old papers or if still important, send them to the archives.
 If you can’t do that, then spend 30 to 60 minutes a day for a week just clearing out junk and you’ll be amazed at how much useless paper you’ve accumulated.
 When you do get promoted, you’ll be ready to go!

 Once you’ve tackled the office, you can build on your new organizational skills.
 Start clearing the decks at home!
 Your home is a sacred space where you need to relax and recharge so you have the energy to tackle your work.
 If you come home to a cluttered and uncomfortable space, you aren’t giving yourself a chance to fully recharge your batteries.
-If you are like me and have the instincts of a pack rat (a dessert rodent that uses trash to build a cozy den), you may need some help in this process.
-One way to start is reading Marie Kondo’s inspiring book The Life-Changing Magic of Tidying.
+If you are like me and have the instincts of a pack rat (a desert rodent that uses trash to build a cozy den), you may need some help in this process.
+One way to start is reading Marie Kondo’s inspiring book The Life-Changing Magic of Tidying Up.
 After years of grappling with my own clutter and experimenting with various forms of clutter-busting, I have found hers to be the simplest, most effective and permanent solution.
 There is only one question to ask when evaluating whether to keep or discard any object.
 You must hold it in your hands and ask yourself, “Does this give me joy?”
 If the answer is no then out it goes.
 After all, why would you want to keep anything that doesn’t give you joy?

 Before I discovered this amazingly simple method, I used to ask myself, “Have I used this in the last six months?”
 If it wasn’t a seasonal item like skis, I’d donate it to charity.
 However, the joy question is truly the ultimate and only question you ever need to ask.
 It is a far better and more important question because sometimes we don’t use something, but it gives us joy and sometimes we use things that don’t give us joy.
 I used to advocate clearing clutter with a friend who isn’t attached to your belongings, but if you simply get in touch with what gives you joy, you’ll find you can clear clutter all by yourself and it is an invigorating experience.
 Don’t even listen to music while you are clearing out, as it can distract you from the process of getting in touch with what gives you joy.